gradle/gradle/design-docs/jdk9-support.md

 - Public constant types should be initialized to `null` or their default JVM value if of a primitive type (do not use `UnsupportedOperationException` here because it would imply the creation of a static initializer that we want to avoid).
 - Java bytecode compatibility level of the classes must be the same as the original class compatibility level

-### Out of scope

-This doesn't have to use the `ApiSpec` (or whatever it is called) if it is not available when work on this story is started; a simple list of packages would be sufficient.

-## Story: Validates stubbed API classes according to the API specification

-When stripping out non public members of a class, the stub generator should check if the methods or classes which are exported do not expose classes which do not belong to the list of exported packages.
-Special treatment should be done to allow the JDK base classes to be part of the API.
-Validation at this point should be optional and disabled by default.

-# Test cases

-- Allows classes from the base JDK to be referenced in exposed members: superclasses, interfaces, annotations, method parameters, fields.
-- Throws an error if an exposed member references a class which is not part of the API.
-For example, given:
-    ```
-    package p1;
-    public class A {
-       public B foo()
-    }

-    package p2;
-    public class B {
-    }
-    ```

-    if only package `p1` has been specified as part of the library's API, then `foo` has a return type in violation of this contract.
-An error should be raised accordingly.

-## Story: Consuming Java source is not recompiled when specification of API of a library has not changed

-AKA: API classes can reference non-API classes of the same library

-Produce a stubbed API jar instead of an API jar.

-- Replace the API jar generator input from a list of packages to the `ApiSpec` class (if this has not already been done).
-- Generate stub classes in the API jar using the API class stub generator.

-### Test cases

 - A method body in an API class can reference non-API classes of the same library.
 - A private method signature can reference non-API classes of the same library.
 - Consuming source is not recompiled when API class method body of is changed.
 - Consuming source is not recompiled when comment is changed in API source file.
 - Consuming source is recompiled when signature of public API method is changed.

-## Story: Consuming an API jar should throw an error

-Make sure that if a user puts a stubbed API jar on classpath, during execution of the program, an error is thrown.
-This should already be implemented at this point, this story is about adding intergration tests that make sure that we really provide sensible error messages to the user.
-If necessary, update the error messages so that they are clearly understandable.

-### Test cases

-- class `B` of library `LB` instantiates class `A` of library `LA`
-   * Should not throw an error if runtime jar of `LA` is used
-   * Should throw `UnsupportedOperationException` if the stubbed API jar is used

-- class `B` of library `LB` calls static method of class `A` of library `LA`
-   * Should not throw an error if runtime jar of `LA` is used
-   * Should throw `UnsupportedOperationException` if the stubbed API jar is used
+### Out of scope

+This doesn't have to use the `ApiSpec` (or whatever it is called) if it is not available when work on this story is started; a simple list of packages would be sufficient.

 ## Story: Consuming Java source is recompiled when API class changes in an incompatible way